naxhh/jenkins-php-docker/README.md

 For a quick test you can set up a project for the [Money] project

 - Create a new work
-- Configure it as git and add the [Money] porject clone url
+- Configure it as git and add the [Money] project clone url
 - You can save the work without any modification
 - Build the project and see the results.